 In early October, the Navy, Marines, and Coast Guard descend upon the City by the Bay, bringing lots of visitors with them for San Francisco Fleet Week.
 The highlight of the week's celebrations is an impressive air show over the water, with the Navy's Blue Angels doing stunts and tricks.
 The noise can be quite deafening (as my husband and I know well from our pre-kid years residing in an apartment at the top of Russian Hill), so be ready with some ear protection for the little ones.

-Fleet Week runs from October 7-14 this year, with the air show taking place on Friday, Saturday, and Sunday of the long holiday weekend.
-Some of the best air show viewing in available on the waterfront (especially near Crissy Field), but plan for serious crowds at better vantage points.
+Fleet Week runs from October 5-13 this year, with the air show taking place on Friday, Saturday, and Sunday of the long holiday weekend.
+Some of the best air show viewing in available on the waterfront (especially near Crissy Field).
+Plan for serious crowds at better vantage points, with plenty of traffic and parking challenges!
+(Tip: San Francisco public transit is a better option if at all doable.)

 Children's Fairyland Halloween Jam (Oakland)

 Children's Fairyland is a beloved kid-friendly local amusement park that was one of Walt Disney's inspirations for Disneyland.
-It is holding a seasonal event of its own, Halloween Jam, on the last two weekends of the month of October - Saturday and Sunday October 19-20 & Friday, Saturday, and Sunday October 25-27, 2024.
+It is holding a seasonal event of its own, Halloween Jam, in October.
+The fun this year takes place on Friday, Saturday, and Sunday October 24-26, 2025, with a special extended hours event on Halloween itself - October 31, 2025.

 Advance reservations are highly recommended.
-Tickets cost $20.17 for adults and $18.17 for kids ages 1-17 and are good for the entire day of admission (10am-4pm or 5pm).
+Tickets for the first weekend are $19 for adults and $17 for kids ages 1-17 and are good for the entire day of admission (10am-4pm).
+The October 31 (12pm-7pm) event is $25 per person.
 Note that adults can only visit Fairyland with a child in tow.

 Winchester Mystery House (San Jose)